fulldecent/aion-aip040/README.md

 ## Overview

 * `AVMBlockchainWrapper` is a wrapper around the current AVM storage API.
-* `AIP040Encoder` is an encoder for any contract to interrogate any AIP-040 contract, use this to make type safe function calls which it converts to ABI encoded, wire-ready bytecode.
+* `AIP040Encoder` is an encoder for any contract to interrogate any AIP-040 contract, use this to make type safe method calls which it converts to ABI encoded, wire-ready bytecode.
 * `AIP040Events` is an output encoder for any AIP-040 contract to emit events, use this to pass type safe calls which it directly logs to the blockchain.
 * `NFToken{,Storage}` are a base class and storage details for implementing the standardized AIP-040 behavior.
 * `NFTokenMock{,Encoder}` are a useful implementation and encoder which has additional functionality which we believe many people will want, but which is not standardized.